snarkipus/zero2axum/README.md

   - this got needlessly complicated and non-automated (domain names, etc.) - might as well just host my own
   - [x] Host SurrealDB on personal VPS (in my case, k3s cluster running on Hetzner)
   - [x] SSL does horrible, terrible things and doesn't work [Bug: 1929](https://github.com/surrealdb/surrealdb/issues/1929) ([Fix: PR#1960](https://github.com/surrealdb/surrealdb/pull/1960))
-  - [x] Refactor 'production' environment to reflect `Wss` vs `Ws` connection and new database endpoint
+  - [x] Refactor 'production' environment to reflect `Wss` vs. `Ws` connection and new database endpoint
+  - [ ] noticed that the initial schemaful migration run in the init script for local dev isn't being run for prod, so there are no unique constraints ... this would have broken with Postgres ... need to figure this out
+  - for now, just doing a manual migration using the surreal cli via:
+    `surreal import --conn https://my.db.here -u surreal -p password --ns default --db newsletter schemas/script_migration.surql` (also requires nightly, source built surreal since ssl is broken in beta-9)

 ## Chapter 6
 - Type Safety: just a note, lack of `sqlx` kinda sucks ...
 6.5 clearly shows the issue where a query is binding a field to a struct (instead of &str), and I know that will explode ... but it's silent without anything that guarantees type-safe queries.